 A Level (or equivalent) Mathematics is required.
 Further Mathematics is not a formal requirement, but the majority of admitted candidates do study this subject.
-Other useful subjects include Further Mathematics, Physics and Chemistry.
+Other useful subjects include Physics and Chemistry.

 The admissions process

 Candidates should normally expect two interviews.

-Applicants are required to sit the Cambridge Test of Mathematics for University Admission (CTMUA) pre-interview and must register for the assessment by 15 October, separately to the UCAS application.
+Applicants are required to sit the Test of Mathematics for University Admission (TMUA) pre-interview and must register for the assessment by 15 October, separately to the UCAS application.
 More information can be found on the University website.

 Director of Studies